 Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

-On January 15th, Wankai New Materials (301216) released its latest performance report, estimating that the net profit attributable to shareholders of the listed company for the whole year of 2025 will be approximately between 156 million and 203 million yuan.
-Compared with the loss in the same period of the previous year, the company has turned losses into profits.
+On January 15th, Wankai New Materials (301216) released its latest performance report, projecting that the net profit attributable to shareholders of the listed company for the entire year of 2025 would be approximately between 156 million and 203 million yuan.
+Compared with the loss in the same period of the previous year, the company has achieved a turnaround from loss to profit.

 For the general public, "Wankai New Materials" is not a name with strong recognition.
 However, in daily life, this company frequently appears in our consumption scenarios in an almost "invisible" way: behind the bottles of Nongfu Spring, the constantly changing transparent cups of Starbucks and Luckin, and the straws and packaging materials consumed in large quantities during the peak season of new tea drinks, there is always this PET material supplier.

-This is exactly the position Wankai has been in for a long time: highly present in the consumption chain but extremely low - key in public perception.
+This is exactly the position Wankai has long occupied: highly present in the consumption chain, but extremely low - key in public perception.

-In the latest disclosed performance and business information, a notable change is taking place: Wankai's resource allocation and business focus are starting to undergo systematic adjustments.
-This adjustment has not fully reflected in the profit figures yet, but it has gradually emerged in the capital expenditure structure, technology route selection, and medium - to - long - term business layout.
+In the recently disclosed performance and business information, a notable change is taking place: Wankai's resource allocation and business focus have begun to undergo systematic adjustments.
+Although these adjustments have not fully manifested in the profit figures, they are gradually emerging in the capital expenditure structure, technology route selection, and medium - to long - term business layout.

-For this reason, an important question arises: When a company that has long been regarded as a "cyclical material manufacturer" starts to actively reshape its profit structure, can the market still use the old judgment methods to evaluate it?
+For this reason, a question has become increasingly important: When a company that has long been regarded as a "cyclical material manufacturer" starts to actively reshape its profit structure, can the market still use the old judgment methods to evaluate it?

-From a business logic perspective, Wankai is following a highly mature but not overly complex path.
+From a business logic perspective, Wankai has taken a highly mature but not overly complex path.

 The company takes food - grade PET as its core product.
-Through large - scale production, long - term stable delivery, and a strict quality certification system, it has deeply bound with leading beverage and tea drink customers, forming a highly sticky supply relationship.
-This model has been successful at the industrial level and has brought stable orders and predictable cash flows to the company.
+Through large - scale production, long - term stable delivery, and a strict quality certification system, it has deeply tied up with leading beverage and tea drink customers, forming a highly sticky supply relationship.
+This model has been successful at the industrial level and has brought the company stable orders and predictable cash flows.

 However, in the context of the capital market, stability does not naturally equate to a premium.

 Due to the product attributes of PET itself, its pricing has long fluctuated around crude oil, energy costs, and industry supply - and - demand relationships.
-Even if the company has high operational efficiency, its gross profit margin is still difficult to get rid of cyclical fluctuations.
+Even if the company's operational efficiency is high, its gross profit margin is still difficult to break free from cyclical fluctuations.

 This is the core reason why Wankai's valuation has been limited for a long time.

-It is not a company that "has not done well enough," but a company that has long lacked "non - cyclical profit sources" in its structure.
-For this reason, the capital market tends to regard it as a traditional manufacturing enterprise with certain defensive attributes but limited growth elasticity.
+It is not a company that "has not done well enough," but rather a company that has long lacked "non - cyclical profit sources" in its structure.
+For this reason, the capital market tends to view it as a traditional manufacturing enterprise with certain defensive attributes but limited growth elasticity.

 In other words, what constrains Wankai is not its execution or operational capabilities, but its business structure itself.